lsst-tstn/tstn-014/index.rst

 The pointing model is part of the pointing component (`ATPtg`_ and `MTPtg`_).
 Although they are separate components, the code base is the same for both telescopes.
-That means that all the pointing kernel functionality is exact the same on both cases, the main differences are in the SAL layer of the components.
+That means that all the pointing kernel functionality is exactly the same on both cases, the main differences are in the SAL layer of the components.
 For more information see the `pointing component documentation`_.

 .. _ATPtg: https://ts-xml.lsst.io/sal_interfaces/ATPtg.html